How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 What Does an Emergency Room Technician Do?

-The primary job of an emergency room technician is to actively support the medical team within an emergency room of a hospital.
+The primary job of an emergency room technician is, of course, to actively support the medical team within the emergency room of a hospital.

 - Monitoring blood pressure, pulse, and temperature of patients

 - Collecting blood, stool, urine, and other samples from patients

 - Fitting patients for crutches and casts